thakyZ/node-tsgo-npm-release/README.md

 For LSP (Language Server Protocol) usage, please refer to the [official repository](https://github.com/microsoft/typescript-go) for setup instructions.

+## Build Schedule

+The package is automatically built and published every 6 hours at 00:00, 06:00, 12:00, and 18:00 UTC.
+Each build includes the latest changes from the TypeScript-Go repository.

 ## Current Limitations

 As noted in the official repository, TypeScript-Go is still a work in progress with many features incomplete.
 Current limitations include: